AIVenture0/Ham-vs-Spam-Detection-Web-App/README.md

 * Bootstrap
 * Sklearn

+## Prerequisites
+To run locally, it is assumed that you have python installed on your system

+Development Guide
+Create a virtual environment. virtualenv venv

+Activate virtual environment via \venv\scripts\activate Install the requirements. pip install -r requirements.txt

+Get ready with all files like html css javascript

+Run the server. python manage.py runserver

 ### Web-app
 Web-app creted by using flask, Html, Css ,JavaScript, Bootstrap look like - Once you enter text in the given input box and hit predict button , It predict weather the given text is ham or spam.
 - Input your text